Benjamin Franklin: Freemasonry

 In 1730 or 1731, Franklin was initiated into the local Masonic lodge.
 He became a grand master in 1734, indicating his rapid rise to prominence in Pennsylvania.
 The same year, he edited and published the first Masonic book in the Americas, a reprint of James Anderson's Constitutions of the Free-Masons.
 He was the secretary of St. John's Lodge in Philadelphia from 1735 to 1738.

 In January 1738, "Franklin appeared as a witness" in a manslaughter trial against two men who killed "a simple-minded apprentice" named Daniel Rees in a fake Masonic initiation gone wrong.
 One of the men "threw, or accidentally spilled, the burning spirits, and Daniel Rees died of his burns two days later."
-While Franklin did not directly participate in the hazing that led to Rees' death, he knew of the hazing before it turned fatal, and did nothing to stop it.
+While Franklin did not directly participate in the hazing that led to Rees's death, he knew of the hazing before it turned fatal, and did nothing to stop it.
 He was criticized for his inaction in The American Weekly Mercury, by his publishing rival Andrew Bradford.
 Ultimately, "Franklin replied in his own defense in the Gazette."

 Franklin remained a Freemason for the rest of his life.